Friday Brown

-Friday Brown (born 18 February 1947) is an English singer-songwriter from Walkden, Lancashire, England.
+Friday Brown (born Marian Stockley; 18 February 1947) is an English singer-songwriter from Walkden, Lancashire, England.
 She was active from the mid-1960s through to the mid-1980s, recording seven solo singles and one LP in the UK.
 Her most well-known record was the single "32nd Love Affair", which was co-written with her sister, Barbara Stockley.
 She performed regularly on UK radio and television, and at venues across Britain and Europe.

 Early life

 Brown was the daughter of the headmaster of a school in Little Hulton, Salford.
 She attended Bolton College of Art, but left before graduating to pursue a career in music.

 Career

 At age 15, Brown began singing with the Mike Taylor Combo after meeting one of its members, Wilf Lewis, a fellow student at Bolton College of Art.
 The band played at venues in Darwen and elsewhere in Lancashire until they disbanded in 1965.

 Brown and Mike Taylor formed a group "Marianne and Mike", in which Brown performed under the name Marianne.
 The group released a single, "As he Once was Mine", written by Wilf Lewis, in 1964.
 Later the same year the group released a second single, "You're the Only One".

 In 1966 the singer-songwriter Graham Gouldman, along with Harvey Lisberg, the creator of Herman's Hermits, formed a group called High Society, which included Friday Brown, Peter Cowap, Christine Ebbrell and Keith Lawless.
 They issued "People Passing By", written by Goldman, accompanied by Phil Dennys, Clem Cattini of The Tornados and John Paul Jones, later of Led Zeppelin.
 Gouldman went on to create Strawberry Studios in Stockport, where Friday Brown made some of her later recordings.

 In 1966 Brown also released the single "Getting Nowhere", this time under the name Friday Brown.
 The song was written by Graham Gouldman; the B-side was "And (To Me He Meant Everything)" written by Brown and her sister Barbara Stockley.
 The same year Brown went on a UK nationwide tour with a number of artists, including Herman's Hermits, The Mindbenders, Dave Berry.

 Friday's next single, "32nd Love Affair", released in 1966, was also co-written by Brown and Stockley.
 The following year Brown recorded a single of "Ask any Woman" and in 1969 released a cover version of "Stand by Your Man".